Biography For Event Planners

 Promotion of the Event

 We expect you to promote the event as best you can.
-John enjoys talking about his projects, usually involving some sort of environmental or humanitarian issue, and showing his photographs to as many people as possible.
+John enjoys talking about his projects, usually involving an environmental or humanitarian issue, and showing his photographs to as many people as possible.
 Again, he does not charge a speaking fee to non-profits and hopes that you will reciprocate by aggressively promoting the event.
 If your event is not open to the public, we hope you can attract a high percentage of your group’s membership.

 If it is a public presentation, we hope that you will beseech your local media to promote the event either with public service announcements, or better yet, with a front page story about John, the project, and the event.
 We are happy to provide you press releases and John’s biography, and high resolution photographs of John, of book covers, and images from the show/book.
 John is always available to do interviews by phone with the media prior to the event.
 You may contact John directly for press materials.